Getting to and from school safely

 How you choose to get your child to and from school is a parent's responsibility however your child’s school wants this to happen safely every day of the year.

 - using the safest place to cross the road.
-Where possible use pedestrian crossings and traffic lights even if this means walking further
+Walk further to use pedestrian crossings, refuges and traffic lights

-- following the road rules, and parking legally even if this means parking further away and walking the rest of the way to school
+- arrving and parking legally, even if it means parking further away and walking the rest of the way to school.

-- Share this information with your child’s carers such as grandparents, nannies and friends who may be taking or picking up your child from school.
+Share this information with your child’s carers such as grandparents, nannies and friends who may be taking your child to or from school.

 Learn more ways of safely travelling to and from school with your child.